Netflix/security_monkey/docs/quickstart.md

 The `--id IDENTIFIER` is the back-end cloud service identifier for a given provider.
 For AWS, it's the 12 digit account number, and for GCP, it's the project ID.

+### Syncing With SWAG

+If you're using [SWAG](https://github.com/Netflix-Skunkworks/swag-client).
+You can populate your database via the following command:

+    monkey sync_swag --owner <example-corp> --bucket-name <my-bucket> --bucket-prefix accounts.json --bucket-region us-east-1 -u

 ### AWS Only: S3 Canonical IDs